lovepains/Shortit/README.md

 ```
 ```

-* Now you can create Shortcut Handle of any package uson this command
+* Now you can create Shortcut Handle of any package using this command
 ```
 ```
 ### INSPIRED BY NOOB HACKERS CHANNEL